 Account Creation & Funding

 Fundrise's account creation process is pretty seamless.
 Simply click the "Get Started" button on their website (fundrise.com) and follow the step-by-step instructions.
 You must provide the standard information - name, address, contact info, social security numbers, etc. As part of the process, you must select a portfolio level (more below) and fund your account.
-Like many of the other platforms we review, Fundrise uses Plaid (plaid.com) to transfer funds from your bank account to Fundrise.
+Like many of the other platforms I review, Fundrise uses Plaid (plaid.com) to transfer funds from your bank account to Fundrise.

 Plans & Fees

 Fundrise offers 2 levels of investing - Starter and Core.
 Below are quick overviews of each level.

 The Starter Portfolio, with a $500 minimum investment, provides a low-investment entry point for investors exploring private real estate.
 This portfolio allocates your investment evenly across 4 REITs with both growth and income strategies.
 Dividends are paid during the month following each quarter's close and periodic distributions are made when a REIT property is sold.
 Note: This portfolio carries a 1% annual fee.

 Investors can step-up to the Core Plans for free by investing $1000 or more.
 The Core plans provide 3 portfolios - Supplemental Income, Balanced Investing and Long-Term Growth.
 Investments are weighted based on the goal of the plan.
 For example, the Supplemental Income Plan is skewed heavily toward debt holding that will provide investors with a consistent income stream.
 The Balanced Investing and Long-Term Growth plans are weighted based on their investing goals.
 Note: These plans carry a 1% annual fee.